 Also, Hans Zimmer came up with iconic music for blockbuster movies such as Inception, Interstellar, and The Lion King!
 Iconic concert halls such as the Sydney Opera House and the Royal Albert Hall in London sell-out shows every day so people can view the music made by an entire orchestra live.

-Music and Arts: Blues
+Popular Music Genres: Blues

 Later, these simple songs blossomed into narrative ballads about life, love lost and the “Black” experience in the United States, which was rough and often seemed hopeless.
 Modern Blues music incorporates many guitars, a strong bassline and a strong voice that carries strong emotions.
 The most well-known artists include Howling Wolf, B.B.
 King, Jimi Hendrix, Etta James and Eric Clapton, most of which are considered masters of the guitar.

-Music and Arts: Heavy Metal
+Popular Music Genres: Heavy Metal

 Although you might not bump into metal in your day-to-day life, many guitar centers sell their pieces to metal players who love to make electric guitars howl lowly with their lyrics.
 Heavy Metal is a subgenre of Rock music, developed in the 1960s and 1970s, largely in the United Kingdom.
 It came up almost like a response to the pop music of the age, contradicting the happy dance songs which were promising love and sunshine.

-Music and Arts: EDM
+Popular Music Genres: EDM

 With the spread of technology, music has gone through many changes too over the years.
 Starting from the simple techniques of recording it to the way music is produced, currently, you see more DJs in the top charts than singers or musicians.
 These music producers are essential to current music – their musical instruments are the computer and the turntable!
 The popularity of EDM or Electronic Dance Music has been on the rise since as early as the late 1980s.